nshafer/ecto_backup/README.md

 ## License

 EctoBackup is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE.md](LICENSE.md) file for details.